WallarooLabs/blog.wallaroolabs.com/content/post/exploring-github-archive.md

 ## Next Steps

 There's more to show but this hopefully gives an idea of what Wallaroo is like in practice.
 There were a few things we didn't have time or space to dive into like testing and clustering which we'll follow up on in future blog posts.

+For those who read and or skipped to the bottom, you can browse the repository [here](https://github.com/WallarooLabs/wallaroo-python-example).
+We'll be keeping this up to date as a starting point for those who want a quick way to dive into Wallaroo using Python so it'll be worth bookmarking or staring.

 In the meantime, here are some links to learn if you want to learn more: